Should I Hide My Duck in the Lake?: Query Performance on Raw Data

 \section{Query Performance on Raw Data}

-All experiments shown use DuckDB 1.4.4 with varying input configurations.
-To emulate the pre-filtered data that a SmartNIC would pass to DuckDB, we built an extension that rewrites query plans with a post-optimizer hook and replaces filtered table scans with scans of pre-materialized tables.
-This ensures identical query plans across all measurements.
-We run all benchmarks on a dual-socket server equipped with two AMD EPYC 7V13 CPUs ($64$ cores, no hyper-threading) and 512\,GB of memory but pin DuckDB to socket $0$.
-Parquet, CSV, and JSON files are stored in a tmpfs to isolate file decoding and parsing.
-DuckDB and the benchmark\footnote{\href{https://github.com/celeris-labs/duckdb-bench-damon2026}{https://github.com/celeris-labs/duckdb-bench-damon2026}} are compiled with GCC~11.4.0.
+All experiments shown in this paper are collected with DuckDB 1.4.4 with varying input configurations.
+To emulate the pre-filtered data that a SmartNIC would pass to the database system, we built a DuckDB extension that rewrites query plans with a post-optimizer hook and replaces table scan operators with pushed down filters and filter operators sitting directly above a scan with scans of pre-materialized tables (cf. Figure~\ref{fig:view_rewriter}).
+This ensures identical query plans across all measurements so they stay comparable.
+When the extension is active, all queries of the currently used benchmark are executed once as a warmup run to auto-materialize all pre-filtered views with a second, out-of-band connection to the database.
+We also add replacement rules based on the filter fingerprint to an internal ruleset that is applied whenever the same filter is encountered again.
+We run all benchmarks on a dual-socket server equipped with two AMD EPYC 7V13 CPUs ($64$ cores, no hyper-threading) and 512\,GB of memory.
+We pin DuckDB's threads and memory allocation to socket $0$.
+Parquet, CSV, and JSON files are stored in a tmpfs to isolate file decoding and parsing from SSD latency and bandwidth.
+DuckDB and our benchmark code\footnote{\href{https://github.com/celeris-labs/duckdb-bench-damon2026}{https://github.com/celeris-labs/duckdb-bench-damon2026}} are compiled with GCC~11.4.0.
 Each data point reports the median of five runs.

-Figure \ref{fig:stacked} breaks down per-query performance into three components: Parquet decoding, filtering, and remaining query runtime.
-On average, decoding accounts for 46\% of the runtime, with filtering contributes an additional 17\%.
-For scan-heavy queries such as Q6 and Q15, these two components dominate the entire runtime.
-For aggregation- and join-heavy queries like Q1 and Q16, scanning makes less of a difference to the runtime.
-These distributions remain consistent across scale factors and thread counts.
+Figure \ref{fig:stacked} breaks down per-query performance of the TPC-H, ClickBench, and TPC-DS benchmarks into three components: Parquet decoding, filtering, and remaining query runtime.
+On average, decoding accounts for roughly half of the runtime per query across all benchmarks.
+Filtering contributes an additional 17\% and 12\% for TPC-H and ClickBench, respectively.
+For scan-heavy queries with very high selectivity such as TPC-H Q6 and Q15 or ClickBench Q7 and Q21, these two components dominate the entire runtime.
+For aggregation- and join-heavy queries like TPC-H Q1 and Q16 or ClickBench Q11 and Q32, scanning makes less of a difference to the runtime.
+The TPC-DS queries also show roughly half of the runtime being used for Parquet decoding.
+However, even though there are many pushed-down filters, they make up significantly less of the query runtime compared to TPC-H and ClickBench.
+This is because pushed-down filters are usually applied to the smaller tables in the data set and, for larger tables, tuples are only filtered out while joining.
+We expect that Bloom filter push-down will make a big difference for these queries.
+These distributions remain consistent across scale factors and thread counts for TPC-H and TPC-DS.